Live from the Southern Command in sunny South Florida.

 No rule was broken.

-A judge is interceded, and given the way things are with liberals on courts, we don't know how this is going to end up, even though we know full well this all is bogus.
+And given the way things are with liberals on courts, we don't know how this is going to end up, even though we know full well this all is bogus.

-Great to have you on the EIB network.
+Audrey and Little Rock, great to have you on the EIB network.

 Hello.

-Hi, Russ.
+Hi, Rush.

-Excuse me, I'm sorry.
+I'm sorry.

-It is an honor to talk to you in Ditto from a uh conservative Christian woman in Arkansas.
+It is an honor to talk to you.

 Thank you very much, madam.

-The way I see it, if you're lucky enough in this economy to have someone offer you a job and they offer to pay you a wage and you agree to work for that, that's that's your choice.
+The way I see it, if you're lucky enough in this economy to have someone offer you a job and they offer to pay you a wage and you agree to work for that, that's your choice.

-This is this this cuts so many ways.
+Well, now all of this, this cuts so many ways.

-In it in the case of a union where you have uh so-called collective bargaining, that means there aren't any individuals being negotiated with, it's a unit, and it's all depends on the leverage that you can get.
+In the case of a union where you have so-called collective bargaining, that means there aren't any individuals being negotiated with.

 Yes, sir.

-I understand that, but I mean if you don't like what you're being paid, you need to find another job.
+I understand that, but I mean, if you don't like what you're being paid, you need to find another job.

 Well, yeah.

-I've I mean, those are your choices.
+I mean, those are your choices.

 Audrey.